hbolfarine/dssfa/application_personality_data.md

-# Tutorial Personality data

-This tutorial contains R code to perform the analysis of the subset of the personality data, from paper “Decoupling Shrinkage and Selection in Gaussian Linear Factor Analysis”.We recommend to execute the code below in the order in which it is presented, but changes can be made on the length of the solution path and in the size of the credible interval.
+This tutorial contains R code to perform the analysis of the subset of the personality data in the paper “Decoupling Shrinkage and Selection in Gaussian Factor Analysis”.
+We recommend to execute the code below in the order in which it is presented, but changes can be made.

 Setup and data uploading
 ------------------------